 \end{proposition} This is the same condition as in \eqref{eq:addFFP2x2}, although here the identical coefficients are of powers 2 and 0 of $x$, whereas in the additive case the identical coefficients are of powers 2 an 1 of $x$.

-It follows, that also in the multiplicative case, a $2 \times 2$ matrix $A$ is in FFP with itself if and only if it has a single eigenvalue.
-The analogue of Proposition~\ref{pr:poly2x2} is the following proposition. \begin{proposition} Let $A=(a_{ij}), B=(b_{ij}) \in \Ckk{2}$ be in multiplicative FFP.
+It follows, that also in the multiplicative case, a $2 \times 2$ matrix $A$ is in FFP with itself if and only if its two eigenvalues equal each other.
+The analogue of Proposition~\ref{pr:poly2x2} is the following proposition. \begin{proposition} Let $A=(a_{ij}), B=(b_{ij}) \in \mathcal{M}_2$ be in multiplicative FFP.
 Then $p(A)$ and $q(B)$ are in multiplicative FFP, for any polynomials $p(x)$ and $q(x)$.
 Moreover, if $A$ is regular then $A^{-1}$ and $q(B)$ are in multiplicative FFP. \end{proposition}